montogeek/laravel-docs-es/queues.md

 	Queue::push(new SendEmail($message));

 By default, the `make:command` Artisan command generates a "self-handling" command, meaning a `handle` method is added to the command itself.
 This method will be called when the job is executed by the queue.
-You may type-hint any dependencies you need on the `handle` method and the [IoC container](/5.0/container) will automatically inject them:
+You may type-hint any dependencies you need on the `handle` method and the [service container](/5.0/container) will automatically inject them:

 	public function handle(UserRepository $users)
 	{